 In other words, BIM software provides an insight into the building as a whole, even after its completion.
 Thanks to that, it allows for better planning and more innovative problem-solving.

 Looking at it more broadly, BIM isn’t just software, though.
 It’s also a new movement in construction that promotes increased efficiency and collaboration.
-From contractors and designers to builders and engineers, the whole team should work as one.
+The whole team should work as one from contractors and designers to builders and engineers.
 And thanks to the newly available tools, that’s more than possible.

 Why Is BIM Crucial for Modern Architecture?